A free short story (read only) for you to enjoy. Warning Adult reading content.

 She was in less than 3 months to be 16 and legally would not be under her parents control and supervision.
 She had stayed on for an extra year at school to get more qualifications.
 Dawn and Peter had no money or anything really.
 It all happened so quickly.
 Like a whirlwind.
 Peter was in no position with her parents to ask questions or even speak to them.
 Her father had actually said to a friend we knew to pass on this message.
 “He would kill Peter if he caught him.”

 A few weeks went by with no sign or message from Dawn.
 Peter tried to contact her without success.
-One day we rode past her house for a sign of her or even just someone we knew to get a message to her.
+One day we quickly rode past her house on my motorbike for a sign of her or even just someone we knew to get a message to her.

-He was in shock.
-He discovered that her home was up for sale and in fact the family had already moved out just a few days earlier.
+There was a big shock.
+We discovered that her home was up for sale and in fact Dawn and her family had already moved out just a few days earlier.

 Peter and me started intense investigations to where Dawn and her family were.
 He discovered over the coming days and weeks that her father had taken a position in his work abroad and quickly moved the family with him.
 No doubt recent events had somehow swayed his decision in that direction to up sticks and go.